 Print Temperature Range: 210°C – 250°C

-Due to Nylon’s strength, durability and flexibility, it is used in a variety of applications.
-This engineering grade filament is ideal for machine parts, mechanical components, structural parts, gears and bearings, dynamic load, containers, tools, consumer products, and toys.
+Due to the strength, durability and flexibility of Nylon, it is used in a variety of applications.
+The engineering grade of Nylon is ideal for machine parts, mechanical components, structural parts, gears and bearings, dynamic load, containers, tools, consumer products, and toys.

 - High strength, durability, and flexibility